TheBozzz34/Tello-GUI/README.md

 # DJI Tello Drone Control GUI

-# This project is in early alpha and is not really all that usable yet.
+### This project is in the early stages of development, so expect bugs and missing features.

+## At this time, only Windows is supported.

 ![Tello Drone](https://m.media-amazon.com/images/I/61mZiDc5wPL.jpg)